Why do I specialise / My commitment to you

 Through my interest in people.
 I am motivated to help people have a better life.

 I was Chair of Cruse Bereavement for West Berkshire for more than 2 years also a Counsellor and a Counselling Supervisor.
-I have carried out 1000’s of hours of therapy to bereaved clients.
+Since then I have carried out 1000’s of hours of therapy to bereaved clients.

 I can’t say I have seen it all, because I haven’t but I do have many years of experience and training that helps me provide counselling services.